AlgyJr/ios_guides/RottenTomatoes-Tutorial.md

   * cellForRowAtIndexPath - returns the cell to display in a particular section and row of the tableview

 * These data source methods can be delegated to a different object other than the UITableViewController, but almost always the default choice is to make the UITableViewController the delegate, meaning, the UITableViewController implements them.
 When using Storyboard like we did, things are hardwired to make the UITableViewController the delegate.
 There is no need to manually specify that the UITableViewController is the Data Source delegate ( no need to add <UITableViewDelegate,UITableViewDataSource> to *.h, and no need to set the tableview.delegate)
+####7.Parse data and use it to display title, synopsis and image in cell